hasanilyas/CARE-Test/README.md

 This Documentation will walk you through the Steps to Run the Project

 # frontend Folder
-frontend Folder Contains Angular part of the project
+Frontend Folder Contains Angular part of the project
 # What You'll Need
  # Node:
         You need to install node_module in frontend folder and must run the server on port 4200